hammerheim-game/hammerheim-rules/3-equipment.md

 Two-handed: As a brazier requires two hands to use, a model using a brazier may not use a shield, buckler or additional weapon in close combat.
-If the model has a shield he still gets a +1 bonus to his armour save against shooting.
+If the model has a shield he still gets a +1 bonus to his armor save against shooting.
 Fire: Whenever you score a successful hit with the brazier staff roll a D6.
 If you roll a 5+ the victim is set on fire.
 If the warrior survives the attack they must score a 4+ in the